topiast/sms-fraud-detector-llm-android/technical-report.md

 3. Future improvements & know issues:
     - The model accuracy is not yet good enough for production use.
 Even though the performance improved a lot with fine-tuning, I noticed that even with false prediction the model is able to provide a reasonable explanation.
 However, the score is often not in line with the explanation or is set to 0.5.
 This is where GRPO training could be useful.
     - After fine tuning the model's ability to strictly follow the format requested decreased.
 This could be an issue with the dataset or the fine-tuning process that needs further investigation.
     - Due to technical challenges, and time constraints, the fine-tuned model is not deployed in the app at the time of submission.
-Instead, the app relies on google/gemma-3n-E4B-it model with instruction tuning.
+Instead, the app relies on google/gemma-3n-E4B-it model with prompt engineering.